-In the world of addiction, one of them main components in spotting an addiction is losing interest in something that the person in question was once passionate about.
+In the world of addiction, one of the main components in spotting an addiction is losing interest in something that the person in question was once passionate about.
 If this passion identified a person before, why wouldn’t we try to integrate that passion back into them?

-Lucky for us, addiction treatment centers are catching on to this and exploring different ways in treating addiction.
+Lucky for us, addiction treatment centers are catching on to this and exploring different ways of treating addiction.
 For example, Annie can now find a treatment center that offers hiking and art therapy mixed into her treatment.
 This will allow Annie to get reacquainted with her passion and ultimately the goal would be to replace her addiction with hiking, drawing, and other healthy activities.

 You may ask: what if the person seeking addiction treatment was never passionate about anything?
 Some treatment centers offer different paths and classes to choose from if someone is indecisive about what they are passionate or interested in.
 Usually in this case, people find something that interests them that they might not have tried without being at the treatment center, like surfing, yoga, or equine therapy.
 Shouldn’t that be what treatment is about?
 Finding yourself or your passion can help solidify your path to recovery.
 Using your passion as an outlet can help to get through many stressful situations.
 For example, if James has a bad day at work, he would normally go home and drink, now he can go for a walk, exercise, or meditate.
 James can now break his bad habit and replace it with a positive one.